-On January 23, 2015, a final Jeopardy! prompt was “The mission of this Western University founded in 1875 is ‘to assist individuals in their quest for perfection and eternal life.’”
+On January 23, 2015, a final Jeopardy! prompt was “The mission of this western university founded in 1875 is ‘to assist individuals in their quest for perfection and eternal life.’”
 Anyone who had heard Kevin J Worthen speak on virtually any occasion in the previous year would have known the answer: Brigham Young University.
-Worthen, an extremely gifted lawyer, educator, and university president, has often proudly but in his characteristic down-to-earth manner called himself “a BYU guy, through and through.”
+Worthen, a gifted lawyer, educator, and university president, has often proudly but in his characteristic down-to-earth manner called himself “a BYU guy, through and through.”

-Born on April 15, 1956, in Dragerton, Utah, as the youngest of four children, Kevin J Worthen distinguished himself early on for his intelligence and diverse interests.
-In high school he participated in debate, band, choir, the school newspaper, and sports.
+Born on April 15, 1956, in Dragerton, Utah, Kevin J Worthen is the youngest of four children.
+He distinguished himself early on for his intelligence and diverse interests.
+In high school he contributed to the school newspaper and participated in debate, band, choir, and various sports.
 He especially loved basketball, which he went on to play as a cocaptain of the varsity team at the College of Eastern Utah (CEU).
-While at CEU he worked in a coal mine during the summer, learning the value of hard work.
-He earned his associate’s degree after serving a mission in Monterrey, Mexico, and after meeting his wife-to-be, Peggy Sealey, at a church dance.
-They were soon married and are the parents of three children and grandparents of several grandchildren.
+He learned the value of hard work by he working in a coal mine during his summer breaks from college.
+Worthen served a mission in Monterrey, Mexico, and then returned to CEU to finish his associate’s degree.
+He met his future wife, Peggy Sealey, at a church dance.
+They were soon married and are now the parents of three children and the grandparents of several grandchildren.

-After graduating from CEU the Worthens headed to BYU.
-Kevin earned his bachelor’s degree in political science, graduating summa cum laude, and stayed to earn a juris doctor degree at the BYU Law School, graduating first in his class.
+After graduating from CEU, the Worthens headed to BYU.
+President Worthen earned his bachelor’s degree in political science, graduating summa cum laude, and stayed to earn a juris doctor degree at the BYU Law School, graduating first in his class.

-President Worthen’s breadth of skills has served BYU well.
-After 2008 he served as the University’s advancement vice president, which gave him stewardship over BYU Broadcasting, LDS Philanthropies, alumni relations, University Communications, and athletics.
-As BYU’s representative to the NCAA and chair of the university’s Athletic Advisory Council, President Worthen oversaw BYU’s move to the West Coast Conference and negotiated television contracts with ESPN.
+President Worthen’s many skills have served BYU well.
+After 2008, he served as the University’s advancement vice president, which gave him stewardship over BYU Broadcasting, LDS Philanthropies, alumni relations, University Communications, and athletics.
+As BYU’s representative to the NCAA and chair of the university’s Athletic Advisory Council, he oversaw BYU’s move to the West Coast Conference and negotiated television contracts with ESPN.